Gmail Multiple Inboxes

 - Multiples Inboxes: These are the new mini inboxes we are creating alongside your primary inbox to organize your inbox into multiple sections based on the email type.
 They can only be implemented for accounts that do not use Gmail's Promotions/etc tabs.

 Interested in multiple inboxes?
 Below are the seven steps I took to organize and implement mine.
-As result, I'm saving hours of time in my daily email routine, and perhaps you can too.
-That is, if you enjoy being a nutty organizer like me!
+As result, I'm saving hours of time in my daily email routine -- and you can too.

 1. Navigate to your Gmail settings.